-The Online Learning Consortium (OLC) The Online Learning Consortium (OLC) is the leading professional organization devoted to advancing the quality of online learning worldwide.
+The Online Learning Consortium (OLC), formerly the Sloan Consortium (Sloan-C), is the leading professional organization devoted to advancing the quality of online learning worldwide.
 The member-sustained organization offers an extensive set of resources for professional development and institutional advancement of online learning, including, original research, leading-edge instruction, best-practice publications, community-driven conferences and expert guidance.
 OLC members include educators, administrators, trainers and other online learning professionals, as well as educational institutions, professional societies and corporate enterprises.

 The Alfred P. Sloan Foundation had a critical role in fueling the development of online learning in American higher education via its Anytime, Anyplace Learning Program.
 A most significant initiative of this grant program was the establishment of the Sloan Consortium of Colleges and Universities (Sloan-C).